exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/depends-on/usage.md

 <!--
 layout: content
+title: Using DependsOn
-title: Usage
+navTitle: Usage
-seoTitle: Usage - Exadel Authoring Kit
+seoTitle: Using DependsOn - Exadel Authoring Kit
 order: 2
 -->
-## Using Depends On

-### Data Attributes
+## Data Attributes

 The DependsOn plug-in is based on the following data attributes: